 Trawls can impact habitat, depending on where they are used.
 Managers have implemented a variety of measures for groundfish trawl fisheries to protect habitat, including closing some areas to fishing and modifying fishing gear to reduce contact with habitat.
 Trawl and gillnet fisheries for groundfish can incidentally catch other fish and marine mammals (large whales, harbor porpoises, bottlenose dolphins, etc.) and sea turtles.
 Restrictions on gear and fishing effort in these fisheries reduce these interactions.

 Who’s in charge?NOAA Fisheries; the Mid-Atlantic and New England Fishery Management Councils and the Atlantic States Marine Fisheries Commission

-Current regulations: Spiny Dogfish Fishery Management Plan
+Current management: The Mid-Atlantic Council leads the joint management of the Spiny Dogfish Fishery Management Plan

 - Annual catch limit, allotted between two quota periods that divide up the fishing year.